zynga/swf2ccb/README.md

 <p>There is a modified version of <a href="http://gamua.com/starling/" class="external-link" rel="nofollow">Starling</a> that I've been developing so that animation data can be obtained from swf files so they can be rendered on GPU.
 The repo is <a href="https://github.com/edisontung/Starling" class="external-link" rel="nofollow">here</a>.</p>

 <h1><a name="SwftoCCBConverter-UseofStarling"></a>Use of Starling</h1>

+<p>To output the .star or .json file using the tool, just check the corresponding boxes and specify where you would like the output.
+Refer to a href='#SwftoCCBConverter-Workflow'>Workflow</a> for more details. </p>

 <p>Here are some chunks of code from the <a href="https://zyntranet.apps.corp.zynga.com/display/ZSTG/Swf+to+CCB+Converter" class="external-link" rel="nofollow">swf to CCB Converter</a> that demonstrates how you can use Starling to get a starling object to display on GPU.</p>